VladislavTsoy/VSchoolAssignments/exercises/blog-design/README.md

-Designed a blog style static web page
+A beautifully designed static blog style page written in HTML and CSS.